Facing eviction - what you can do

 If you are threatened with homelessness and you have not found anywhere else to live, the Housing Service may be able to advise you.
 View more information on our homelessness page.

-For more detailed information, please visit the Shelter website.
+For more detailed information about evictions, visit the Shelter website.

 It is a criminal offence for a landlord or an agent to unlawfully evict you.
 Offenders can face fines or even imprisonment.
 We may prosecute offending landlords.